Table of Contents

 AOL and Time Warner, $164billion

-One of the classic examples of hostile takeover is the takeover of Time Warner by AOL in the year 2000.
+One of the classic examples of a hostile takeover is the takeover of Time Warner by AOL in the year 2000.
 AOL announced its plan to take over the much larger and successful firm, Time Warner.
 However, Time Warner was resistant towards the takeover and wanted to commence functioning as an independent entity.
-This pushed AOL to opt for the hostile method of takeover.
+This pushed AOL to opt for the hostile method of the takeover.
 This deal was termed as the deal of the millennium.

 The term, ‘hostile takeover’ turns the boardroom into a battlefield.
 In the corporate world, a takeover results in volatile stock prices and lost jobs.
 The hostile takeovers create damage to a firm’s reputation and affect lives of all those associated in the years to come.
+There are various defensive measures available to the managers to avoid getting acquired involuntarily.
+These can be used before or after the offer is made.
+It is important that managers know these measures in detail and makes provisions for the same.
+A target company needs to have its defenses strong if they do not want to be acquired forcefully.